What Is the Endocrine System?

 The endocrine system is made up of glands that make hormones.
 Hormones are the body's chemical messengers.
 They carry information and instructions from one set of cells to another.

-The endocrine (EN-duh-krin) system influences almost every cell, organ, and function of our bodies.
+The endocrine (pronounced: EN-duh-krin) system influences almost every cell, organ, and function of our bodies.

 What Does the Endocrine System Do?